AgnosPCB/documentation/docs/Platform_assembly_guide.md

 ## **How to install the mast**
 ___

-Next, once the LED lights are in place, move on to assembling the camera mast.
+Next, once the LED lights are in place, move on to assemble the camera mast.
 To do this, join the two parts of the mast as shown in the picture and place a cover on both edges.

 ![Mast ](assets/assembly-3.PNG)